souenzzo/graal/docs/reference-manual/native-image/BuildConfiguration.md

 # Native Image Build Configuration

+Native Image supports a wide range of options to configure the `native-image` builder.

+### Table of Contents

 * [Embedding a Configuration File](#embedding-a-configuration-file)
 * [Configuration File Format](#configuration-file-format)
 * [Order of Arguments Evaluation](#order-of-arguments-evaluation)
 * [Memory Configuration for Native Image Build](#memory-configuration-for-native-image-build)
 * [Specifying Types Required to Be Defined at Build Time](#specifying-types-required-to-be-defined-at-build-time)

-Native Image supports a wide range of options to configure the `native-image` builder.

 ## Embedding a Configuration File

 We recommend that you provide the configuration for the `native-image` builder by embedding a _native-image.properties_ file into a project JAR file.